beccam/katakoda-scenarios/kafka-connector/step1.md

 Apache Kafka™ is a distributed streaming message queue.
-Producers publish messages to a topic, the broker stores them in the order received, and consumers (DataStax Connector) subscribe and read messages from the topic.
+Producers publish messages to a topic, the broker(or Kafka server) stores them in the order received, and consumers (DataStax Connector) subscribe and read messages from the topic.

 ![](/assets/messagelog.png.png)